pingcap/docs/faq/deploy-and-maintain-faq.md

 ## Installation and deployment

 For the production environment, it is recommended to use [TiUP](/tiup/tiup-overview.md) to deploy your TiDB cluster.
-See [Deploy a TiDB Cluster Using TiUP](/production-deployment-using-tiup.md).
+See [Deploy a Local TiDB Cluster Using TiUP](/production-deployment-using-tiup.md).

 ### Why the modified `toml` configuration for TiKV/PD does not take effect?